ellcrys/cocoon/readme.md

 4. Lack of choice of a public or private ledger.
 5. Reliance on a native currency to interact with the platform.

-We are of the believe that smart contracts will become a huge part of how we interact with businesses and how businesses interact with each other and as such there needs to be a choice between going fully decentralized, trustless and accepting all the performance penalties or building on a centralized, non-trustless system with the same functionalities (or even more), but with the benefit of fast, performant, synchronous transactions against a no-gimmick, immutable ledger and an insane ability to scale smart contracts vertically or horizontally.
+We believe that smart contracts will become a huge part of how we interact with businesses and how businesses interact with each other and as such there needs to be a choice between going fully decentralized, trustless and accepting all the performance penalties that comes with it or building on a centralized, non-trustless system with the same functionalities (or even more), but with the benefit of fast, performant, synchronous transactions against a no-gimmick, immutable ledger and an insane ability to scale smart contracts vertically or horizontally.

 ## Features
-Below are the task list for features and capabilities we are looking to include.
+Below are the task list for features and capabilities we are looking to support.
 Only checked ones are currently functional.

 - [x] Distributed immutable ledger (BlocklessChain)
 - [x] Smart contact engine (Initial support for Go programming language)
-- []  Horizontal/Vertical scalability of smart contracts.
+- [ ]  Horizontal/Vertical scalability of smart contracts.
-- []  Ledger access control
+- [ ]  Ledger access control
 - [x] Support public ledger chain
-- []  Support private ledger chain
+- [ ]  Support private ledger chain
-- []  Multi-Sig smart contract deployment
+- [ ]  Multi-Sig smart contract deployment
-- []  Global lock API for smart contract
+- [ ]  Global lock API for smart contract
-- []  Transaction/Ledger streaming service
+- [ ]  Transaction/Ledger streaming service
-- []  Multi-Sig transaction validation
+- [ ]  Multi-Sig transaction validation
-- []  Single Transaction API service
+- [ ]  Single Transaction API service
-- []  Cross smart contract messaging
+- [ ]  Cross smart contract messaging
-- []  Cross smart contract event service
+- [ ]  Cross smart contract event service
-- []  Binary smart contract deployment
+- [ ]  Binary smart contract deployment
-- []  New smart contract language support for Node.js & Ruby
+- [ ]  New smart contract language support for Node.js & Ruby
-- []  Native currency (Project Titan)
+- [ ]  Native currency (Project Titan)

 ## Introduction To Cocoon Services